Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  The settings in this preference will determine which search fields will show when the patron is using the 'More options' mode on the advanced search page.

-`OpacAdvSearchOptions <#OpacAdvSearchOptions>`__
+.. _opacadvsearchoptions-label:

+OpacAdvSearchOptions
 ''''''''''''''''''''''''''''''''''''''''''''''''

 Default: Item types, Language, Location and availability, Publication